mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/overview.md

 ## Plugin configuration

+Plugins are implemented using functions.
+Each plugin function has access to the following state:

+- config (API Definition)
+- request
+- session (optional)
+- response (optional)

+For go plugins they access request, API Definition (config) and session through ctx (context) For javascript & python plugins they have direct access to the request and session state as parameters to a function For gRPC we already have researched
+For Python there are the following arguments which depend on the hook - is this the same for other langs?
+    - request
+    - response (optional)
+    - session
+    - spec is this the API Definition, i.e  the equivalent to the config object in JS plugins
+    - metadata

 Each plugin for an API can be configured within the API Definition with the following details:

 | Property | Description |